This section describes how New Zealand’s health system works so you know how to access the help you need when you need it.

 Who can access free healthcare in New Zealand?

-Free and subsidised care is only available to New Zealand residents, with some exceptions for visitors from countries like the UK and Australia.
+Free and subsidised care is only available to New Zealand residents, with some exceptions for visitors from countries such as the UK and Australia.
 This is because these countries have reciprocal agreements, which allow New Zealanders to access their healthcare services in a similar way.

 Check your eligibility for free or subsidised health services Ministry of Health NZ

-Visits to the GP cost less if you enrol with them and continue to visit the same practice each time you need to see the doctor or practice nurse.
+Visits to the GP cost less if you enrol with a medical clinic and continue to visit the same practice each time you need to see the doctor or practice nurse.
 If you enrol with one clinic, then visit a different one, your visit may cost more.
-Seeing a GP or picking up a prescription outside usual working hours 8.30am – 5pm, Monday to Friday, often costs more as well.
+Seeing a GP or picking up a prescription outside usual working hours 8.30am–5pm, Monday to Friday, often costs more as well.

 Do I need an appointment?